A Shropshire Lad (rhapsody): History

-Instrumentation
+Music

 A Shropshire Lad is scored for 2 flutes, 2 oboes, cor anglais, 2 clarinets, bass clarinet, 2 bassoons, 4 French horns, 2 trumpets, 3 trombones, timpani, harp, and strings.

-Structure

 The work opens in A minor with a theme marked Moderato, molto tranquillo e senza rigore, which alternates between violas and clarinets over muted strings before being taken up by a solo clarinet.
 It then moves into a passage for full orchestra in E flat major, varied at one point by a tranquillo section in B minor.
 It finally returns to the A minor theme, introducing also a new subject played by solo flute.